ncar7870/ncar7870/README.md

 - 👋 Hi, I’m @ncar7870,
 - 👀 I’m interested in code and engineering
 - 🌱 I’m currently learning Jquery and dreamwearver
-- I dont use github.
-This is just for school.
+- This is just for school.
 So, hi!
 I do some coding, mostly basics.
 I know HTML,CSS,JavaScript, and Python.

 <!---